Neural acoustic multipole splatting for room impulse response synthesis: Results

 \subsection{Performance Comparison}

 We compared our model with NAF~\cite{luo2022learning} and AVR~\cite{lan2024acoustic} that estimate RIRs only from the given source and receiver positions.
 For a fair comparison, all models were trained for the same source position in the real and synthetic datasets.
-The point-neuron model~\cite{bi2024point} was excluded from comparison because its code is not publicly available.
+The point-neuron model~\cite{bi2024point} was excluded from the comparison because its code is not publicly available.
 Instead, in our ablation study, we evaluated performance differences between monopole and multipole configurations.

-The model performances were assessed using the following metrics: phase error, amplitude error, envelope error, reverberation time (T60) error, clarity (C50) error, and early decay time (EDT) error~\cite{lan2024acoustic}.
-Phase and amplitude errors are relative errors with no unit; envelope error is presented as a relative percentage error, and the units for T60, C50, and EDT errors are \%, dB, and milliseconds, respectively.
+The model performances were assessed using the following metrics: amplitude error, envelope error, reverberation time (T60) error, clarity (C50) error, and early decay time (EDT) error~\cite{lan2024acoustic}.
+Amplitude error is relative error with no unit; envelope error is presented as a relative percentage error, and the units for T60, C50, and EDT errors are \%, dB, and milliseconds, respectively.

 We present the experimental results in Table~\ref{tab:modelcomparison}.
 On the MeshRIR dataset, NAMS outperforms existing methods on all metrics.
 Similar trends can be seen on the Apartment 566 and 716 datasets, except for the envelope error.
-However, all models yield a phase error of approximately 1.62 on the synthetic dataset, probably because the rapid phase increase from large propagation delay is wrapped within $\pm \pi$.
 To visualize the differences in the estimated sound field, we present the spatial magnitude distribution of sound fields estimated from the MeshRIR dataset.
 The results show a clear difference of NAMS compared to baseline models with less spatial jitter.
 In terms of RIR waveforms shown in Fig.~\ref{fig:ir_comparison}, NAMS captures the direct sound and early reflection peaks more accurately than AVR and NAF.